andrew-aladev/ocg/README.md

 ## CI

+Please visit [scripts/test-images](scripts/test-images).
 See universal test script [scripts/ci_test.sh](scripts/ci_test.sh) for CI.
-Please visit [scripts/test-images](scripts/test-images).
-You can run this test script using many native and cross images.
+You can run this script using many native and cross images.

 ## License